 Kerryn Webster is a Senior Associate at Wilson Harle.
 Kerryn is an experienced civil and commercial litigator with considerable trial experience.
-She has broad experience acting in a range of civil, commercial, and corporate criminal matters.
+She has broad experience acting in arange of civil, commercial, and corporate criminal matters.
 She has particular expertise in maritime, breach of contract, international trade and public law disputes.
-She is currently secretary of the New Zealand branch of the Maritime Law Association of Australia and New Zealand and is listed as an "Associate to watch" in Chambers and Partners 2014 Asia Pacific Rankings for Shipping.
+She is currently Chair of the New Zealand branch of the Maritime Law Association of Australia and New Zealand and is listed as an "Associate to watch" in Chambers and Partners 2014 and 2015 Asia Pacific Rankings for Shipping.

 Felicity Monteiro is a Senior Associate at Wilson Harle.
-Felicity is an experienced civil and commercial litigator and has assisted clients with a broad range of civil and commercial issues.
+Felicity is an experienced civil and commercial litigator andhas assisted clients with a broad range of civil and commercial issues.
 She has developed expertise in telecommunications, regulatory and competition law as well as shipping and admiralty law.
-She is also listed as an "Associate to watch" in Chambers and Partners 2014 Asia Pacific Rankings for Shipping.

-Felicity has recently completed an LLM at the University of Auckland and is currently secretary of the New Zealand branch of the Women's International Shipping & Trading Association (WISTA).
+She is also listed as an "Associate to watch" in Chambers and Partners 2013, 2014 and 2015 Asia Pacific Rankings for Shipping.
+Felicity has completed an LLM at the University of Auckland and was instrumental in establishing the New Zealand branch of the Women's International Shipping & Trading Association (WISTA) in 2014.